cyclr/docs/pages/v2/03-templates/04-test-templates/02-tintegration-template-versioning.md

 ![Annotated screenshot of the template release screen.](./images/Template-Release-Screen.png)

-1. Title of the template you are working on
+1. Status of the template release
-2. Status of the template release
+2. Release notes for template release (click on text to add/edit)
-3. Release notes for template release (click on text to add/edit)
+3. Audit trail (see who created the release and when)
-4. Audit trail (see who created the release and when)
+4. The icons of the connectors used in the template release
-5. The Connectors used in the template release
+5. Promote Draft release to Live
-6. Promote Draft release to Live
+6. Edit template release in the workflow builder
-7. Edit template release in the workflow builder
+7. Run or Pause the template release
-8. Run or Pause the template release
+8. View template release Report
-9. View template release Report
+9. Copy template release (you can then choose whether to create a new Draft within the template, copy it to another template, or create a completely new template)
-10. Copy template release (you can then choose whether to create a new Draft within the template, copy it to another template, or create a completely new template)
+10. Export the release
 11. Delete template release
 12. View template release in the workflow builder (Live and Deprecated releases are readonly)